aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 - specify the text to be inserted after the merge field if the field is not blank
 - specify the text to be inserted before the merge field if the field is not blank

-The folowing code example shows how to add a Merge Field using DOM to a paragraph in a document:
+The following code example shows how to add a Merge Field using DOM to a paragraph in a document:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertMergeFieldUsingDOM.py" >}}